-Fed by run-off from the snowcapped Sierra Nevada, Owens Lake once spanned 110 square miles in the southern end of Owens Valley.
 Throughout its history, the shoreline of Owens Lake has shifted with natural climatic changes.
-During wet climate periods in the Pleistocene, the lake overflowed and filled a string of lakes between all the way to Death Valley.
+During wet climate periods in the Pleistocene, the lake overflowed and filled a string of lakes all the way to Death Valley.
 At one point 27,000 years ago, the shoreline of Owens Lake extended north of Independence.
 During dry cycles, the lake evaporated, sometimes completely.
 In place of water, salts and sediments were left behind.
+Surface water diversions from canals built in the late 1800s to irrigate agriculture in the Owens Valley substantially reduced surface water inflow to Owens Lake.
+Irrigation coupled with drought, dried the lake to about 5% of its historic volume occurred by 1906.
+The exposed playa, an area of flat dried-up land around the brine pool was once the largest source of dust in North America.

 Traces of the Past

-The region yielded other resources as well, like grazing land, soda ash, trona, and borax.
-Weatherworn cattle chutes, abandoned mines and factories stand as testament to past human activity.
+The region supports grazing land, mining for soda ash, trona, and borax.
+Weatherworn cattle chutes, abandoned mines, and factories stand as a testament to past human activity.
 Cerro Gordo remains a ghost town.
 In Keeler, the Carson and Colorado Railroad Depot and a talc mill still stand.
 Remnants of the Swansea Pier remain along the east shore.
 Charcoal kilns, cattle chutes, and a plate glass factory remain on the west shore.
 Amidst these relics, ranching and mining still take place today.